amandakoka/milestone-two/README.md

 - The footer HTML and CSS code were reused and modified from my [previous project](https://github.com/amandakoka/autismawareness).
 - The contact form HTML and CSS were reused and modified from my [previous project](https://github.com/amandakoka/autismawareness).
 - The contact form's JS code was written with the help of the [EmailJs tutorials](https://www.emailjs.com/docs/tutorial/creating-contact-form/) and a [YouTube tutorial](https://youtu.be/qxWDVRyc95E?si=rJUAMLa7AzZuczgo).
+- The code to shuffle the array of questions was written with the help of [GeeksForGeeks](https://www.geeksforgeeks.org/how-to-shuffle-an-array-using-javascript/amp/)